 After an illness or accident, patients often suffer from pain, lack of strength, and decreased range of motion.
-But with the help of the therapists and other care providers at BSA, patients who live in the Panhandle region can return to a more normal, active lifestyle.
+With the help of therapists and other care providers at BSA, patients who live in the Panhandle region can return to their normal, active lifestyle.

-Our therapists are dedicated to helping patients improve through thorough assessments, individualized treatment programs, patient education and a life-long approach that includes prevention and self-management.
+Our therapists are dedicated to helping patients improve using thorough assessments, individualized treatment programs, patient education and a life-long approach that includes prevention and self-management.

-Once the patient leaves the hospital, rehabilitation often continues at BSA Outpatient Therapy Services.
+Once a patient leaves the hospital, rehabilitation often continues at BSA Outpatient Therapy Services.

 BSA Outpatient Therapy Services is a comprehensive outpatient rehabilitation facility offering a wide array of rehabilitation services, including:

-The BSA Cardiac Rehab team is highly-trained in helping patients improve their overall health and reduce their chance of developing future heart issues through education, exercise and support.
+The BSA Cardiac Rehab team is highly trained in helping patients improve their overall health and reduce their chances of developing future heart issues through education, exercise and support.
 The BSA Cardiac Rehabilitation Program is certified by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
-Programs certified by AACVPR are recognized as leaders in the field of cardiovascular rehabilitation and this designation showcases BSA’s commitment to quality patient care.
+Programs certified by AACVPR are recognized as leaders in the field of cardiovascular rehabilitation, and this designation showcases BSA’s commitment to quality patient care.

 Participation in the BSA Outpatient Cardiac Rehab Program can be the first step toward improving a patient's quality of life.
 Cardiac rehab provides support and personalized treatment plans.
-This program is 12-weeks long with exercise sessions on Mondays, Wednesdays and Thursdays.
+This program is 12 weeks long with exercise sessions on Mondays, Wednesdays and Thursdays.
 During exercise, patients will wear a heart monitor to track EKG rhythm.
 In addition, heart rate, blood pressure and level of exertion will be monitored.
-Family members are invited to attend both education and exercise sessions and are encouraged to stay for
+Family members are invited to attend both education and exercise sessions.

 Patients who have experienced the following heart issues or surgeries may qualify for the program: